torokernel/torocloudscripts/README.md

 ceph orch device zap vmm103 /dev/sdb --force
 ```

+**NOTE** In this step, I have to use the root user instead of **debian**.
+The reason is that root is hardcoded and I could not changed.
+This has been fixed in Ceph but it is not upstream yet.
+I have to modify this step when it hits upstream.

  ### Step 4.
 Add OSDs nodes

-We add the block that will belong to the cluster.
+Add the block devices that will belong to the cluster.
 In this case, we use the `/dev/sdb` disk of each OSD node:

 ```bash
 ceph orch daemon add osd vmm102:/dev/sdb